 POPPOSITIONS is an annual assembly in Brussels of galleries, artist initiatives and project spaces.
 Conceived as an experiment with the art fair format, it is both a curated exhibition and an ongoing critical dialogue.

-In these small painted works Thomas uses the archaic form of the illuminated manuscript to join writing and imagery, summoning to fore the voice of William Blake whose “Songs of Innocence and Experience” were a rethinking of Milton’s existential-mythic states of “paradise” and “fall”.
+In these, Thomas uses the archaic form of the illuminated manuscript to join writing and imagery, summoning to fore the voice of William Blake whose “Songs of Innocence and Experience” were a rethinking of Milton’s existential-mythic states of “paradise” and “fall”.

-Accompanying these framed works, a new cast concrete sculpture will be situated in the booth, titled and spelling out 'And So On And So On' bringing to mind the stoicism of Samuel Beckett's 'Worstword Ho' in which his protagonist states "I can't go on, I'll go on".
+Accompanying these framed work was a new cast concrete sculpture titled and spelling out 'And So On And So On' bringing to mind the stoicism of Samuel Beckett's 'Worstword Ho' in which his protagonist states "I can't go on, I'll go on".